School trips to the Black Forest

+Take a school trip to the Black Forest for an authentic portrait of traditional Germany.
 Tour the colourful streets of Freiburg and visit the red tower of Freiburg Münster.
 Take a cable car up to Schauinsland Mountain for a bird’s eye view of the Black Forest and a glimpse of the Swiss Alps.
 Discover what makes Baden-Baden so alluring, as you browse the elegant boutiques and watch a concert in the Kurhaus.
 Explore traditional crafts at the bake-houses and saw mills in Gutach, or learn how to make clocks in Triberg.
 Nip across to France and visit Strasbourg, or hop over to Switzerland to appreciate the architecture of Basel.
 Let your hair down at Europa Park as you ride the rollercoasters and watch a Shakespearian play.

 recommended educational trips for the Black Forest

 Located in Rust, Germany’s largest theme park is home to country-themed zones, rollercoasters galore, an interactive ‘Laser Course’, a space exhibition and more.
 Almost as popular as Disneyland® Paris, this is immersive language learning at its most exciting.

 Ride Germany’s longest two-way gondola system to the top of Schauinsland mountain (1,284m) and take in the panoramic views across Freiburg and the Black Forest – on a clear day you can see as far as the Swiss Alps.